-Pineapples: Another valuable addition to one’s diet in the tropics is pineapple, which, like papaw, grows very easily: slice the top off, where the tuft of leaves is sprouting out, and plant it in the ground, with the leaves sticking up in the air; every plant produces only one fruit and is easily propagated by this simple method.
+Pineapples: Another valuable addition to ones diet in the tropics is pineapple, which, like papaw, grows very easily: slice the top off, where the tuft of leaves is sprouting out, and plant it in the ground, with the leaves sticking up in the air; every plant produces only one fruit and is easily propagated by this simple method.
 So strong and prolific is the pineapple that many times on jungle roads I saw that a top, thrown away by somebody passing by, had taken root and was vigorously growing.
 Pineapple is both refreshing and good for

 the health but its juice is tart and with some people not only puckers the mouth but produces sores.
 To overcome this, after peeling a pineapple, one can sprinkle it with salt for a few minutes and then rinse it off, which removes some of this caustic quality in the fruit.
 One can also boil it a little bit—not cook it—and pour off the water.
 Always remember that salt leaches out the juices of vegetables and fruits and their vitamins and consequently should never be allowed to stay on for any length of time.
 A large pineapple is sufficient to serve eight or ten people and if one has not used it all up, and the weather is hot and no refrigeration available, by stewing it in a little water, with or without sugar added, one can keep it for at least a day without any danger of its going sour.
 To test if a pineapple is ripe pluck out some of the leaves growing from the centre of the top; if they come out easily, it is ripe; in addition it should be brown not green and have the fragrant smell of a pineapple; but even if it is not yet ripe one can still buy it and take it home and wait a few days for it to ripen.
 Do not buy any fruit that is damaged or has a soft spot on it as it will rot in an unbelievably short time.